 What are the risks or downsides to flap surgery?

-It takes longer — doing a flap will often add three to eight hours to a mastectomy, whereas an implant usually adds only about 45 minutes.
+It takes longer — doing a flap will often add three to six hours to a mastectomy, whereas a tissue expander usually adds only about 45 minutes.
 The main downside of doing a flap is the potential impact it has on the area you’re taking the tissue from.
-If muscle is removed, you risk compromising the affected area.Back to top
+If muscle is removed, you risk a weakening of the abdomen.

 What factors might prohibit reconstructive breast surgery?

 As a general rule, we at MSK like to consider all patients as potential candidates for breast reconstruction surgery.
-The ones who aren’t candidates tend to be patients with very advanced disease or those who are very elderly.Back to top
+The ones who aren’t candidates tend to be patients with very advanced disease or those with other serious health conditions.

 When is the best time for breast reconstruction — at the time of a mastectomy or afterwards?